djalbat/xgl/README.md

 ```
 ### Creating canvas elements

-Whilst the `Scene`, `Camera` and `Part` JSX elements are built in, you have to create the canvas elements.
-Here is the implementation of the class for the `ColouredSquare` canvas element:
+Whilst the `Scene`, `Camera` and `Part` JSX elements are built in, you have to create the canvas elements:

 ```js
 const coordinates = [